whage/thesis/thesis.md

 ```

 will always be rejected as ill-typed even if `<complex test>` always evaluates to true, because
-static analysis cannot deftermine that this is the case.
+static analysis cannot deftermine that this is the case. [@pierce-types-and-prog]

-[@pierce-types-and-prog]
+> ... [static typing] ... consists in detecting a
+> large family of errors: the application of operations to objects over which they are not defined [...]
+> This is achieved by grouping the
+> objects handled by the program into classes: the types, and by abstractly simulating the execution
+> at the level of types, following a set of rules called the type system.
+> [@leroy-phd, p.
+3]

 ...